ArmandDu/monorepo-yarn2-react-typescript-storybook6-issue/README.md

 The lib/ exports a React component

-The storybook was configured by running `npx sb init`
+The storybook was configured by running `yarn dlx sb init`

 `core-js` dependency was then added because it's missing in dev dependencies (solution inspired from [#11255](https://github.com/storybookjs/storybook/issues/11255))